 Emergency prohibition notice – takes effect immediately.

 We recommend you to read next our article about the responsibilities of a landlord for maintaining the property.

-If you would like to buy residential tenancy documents, you can find our assured shorthold agreements here.
+If you would like to buy residential tenancy documents, see our assured shorthold agreement templates.